davidzwa/advanced-iot-lisat/argos3-lisat/README.md

 In order to run the code follow the steps below:

 - Download the Argos3 package for your OS: http://argos-sim.info/core.php
-- Then in the folder where you download the package type ```sudo apt install ./argos3_simulator*``` replacing the start with your version
+- Then in the folder where you download the package type ```sudo apt install ./argos3_simulator*``` replacing the star with your version
 - Now argos3 is installed, clone this repository into a folder
 - After cloning, make a build dir in the repo folder ```mkdir build```
 - Go into the build dir ```cd build``` and execute ```cmake ..```